HMS-Core/hms-wallet-severdemo/README.md

  * [License](#license)

 ## Introduction
 HMS-Wallet-Server Demo is example code showing how to use the HMS-Wallet-Server interface.
 The HMS-Wallet-Server interface contains REST APIs for six types of passes (Loyalty Card, Offer, Gift Card, Boarding Pass, Transit Pass, and Event Ticket).
-You can use these REST APIs to implement operations such as adding, querying or updating passes.
+You can use these REST APIs to implement operations such as adding, querying or updating passes.<br>
 Before you use this Demo, you should have a HUAWEI developer account, and have already created an app to implement the HMS-Wallet-Kit API.
 This “app” doesn’t have to be a software that will be actually installed on cell phones.
 It means an application of using the HMS service.
 So please create an app on the HUAWEI AppGallery Connect (AGC) website even if you are not going to develop mobile apps.
 If you haven't, please refer to [Register a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/start/10104) and [Create an App](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-create_app).

 ## Supported Environments
 Maven and Oracle Java 1.8.0.211 or higher are required to run the Demo project.

 ## Apply for Wallet Services
-Follow [Enabling Services](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-enable_service) to apply for services.
+Follow [Enabling Services](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-enable_service) to apply for services.<br>
 Please notice that you will set a “Service ID” in your application.
 The “Service ID” here is “passTypeIdentifier” you will use in the Demo code.
+You will set the “passTypeIdentifier” later.<br>
-You will set the “passTypeIdentifier” later.
 You will generate a pair of RSA keys during this process.
 Store them properly, and you will use the private key to sign JWEs (see [Generate JWE](#generate-jwe)).
-The wallet server will use the public key you upload to verify signatures.
+The wallet server will use the public key you upload to verify signatures.<br>
 After you finished applying for a service, you can begin to test the corresponding pass.
 Apply for other services if you want to test other passes.